1. Origin

 7. Nutrition

-Savannahs are sometimes confused with servals, and although they look a lot like them – ideally – they really don’t eat only fresh meat.
-You can easily feed them “normal” cat food, and yes, they don’t turn their noses up at fresh meat – but that goes for all cats.
-After all, they are true carnivores by nature.
+Savannahs are sometimes confused with servals, and although they ideally resemble them in many ways, they certainly do not eat only fresh meat.
+You can perfectly well feed them “regular” kibble, and yes, they won’t turn up their noses at fresh meat, but that applies to all cats.
+After all, they remain true carnivores by nature.

 You can put together your Savannah's food yourself, but you do not have to.
 It takes knowledge and experience about the nutritional needs of your Savannah to put together a varied and balanced diet yourself.
 If you have not done any research into this, it is not wise to try it.